mihaifm/HIBPOfflineCheck/readme.md

 Features:

 - binary search in the 30GB file gives an instant result
-- the status (Pwned or Secure) is saved in the KeePass database and will be retrieved when reopening the app, and cleared if the password entry changes
+- the status (Pwned or Secure) is saved in the KeePass database and will be retrieved when reopening the app, and updated if the password entry changes
 - each password is individually checked only on user request
+- multiple passwords can be checked in bulk by using the right click menu (under "Selected Entries")

 ## Prerequisites

-- Download the [pwned-passwords-ordered-2.0.txt](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-2.0.txt.7z.torrent) file from
+- Download the [pwned-passwords-ordered-by-hash.txt](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-ordered-by-hash.7z.torrent) file from
 haveibeenpwned.com [password list](https://haveibeenpwned.com/Passwords).
 Use the torrent if possible, as suggested by the author.

-    __It's important that you get the -ordered- version of the file, the plugin uses it for fast searching__.
+    __It's important that you get the -ordered-by-hash- version of the file, the plugin uses it for fast searching__.
 - Extract the file from the 7zip archive
-- Place the `pwned-passwords-ordered-2.0.txt` in the same location as `KeePass.exe`
+- Place the `pwned-passwords-ordered-by-hash.txt` in the same location as `KeePass.exe`

 ## Installation